-Federation: United States Qualification path: 2024 FIDE Circuit winner
+Federation: The United States of America Qualification path: 2024 FIDE Circuit winner

 Fabiano Caruana enters the 2026 FIDE Candidates Tournament as one of the most established and battle-tested contenders in modern classical chess.
 He earned the right to challenge Magnus Carlsen for the World Championship in 2018 by winning the Candidates Tournament, later pushing the title match to twelve straight classical draws before the contest was decided in rapid tiebreaks.
 Caruana was the first player to qualify for the 2026 Candidates, sealing his place by winning the 2024 FIDE Circuit, a season-long pathway that rewards sustained excellence across elite events.
 In 2025, he continued to post top-tier results in major classical tournaments, reinforcing his status as a perennial title threat.
 Known for deep preparation and exceptional stamina, Caruana arrives in Cyprus with unmatched Candidates experience and a proven ability to hold form across long, unforgiving campaigns.